-Zoning Code Maps can be accessed electronically through the Department of City Planning's Zoning Information and Map Access System (ZIMAS), or on the Zoning Code Maps in the Department's Map Gallery on the Department website.
-Hard copies of Zoning Code Maps can be made available by visiting one of the Department of City Planning's Development Services Centers and making a reproduction request with payment of any applicable fees.
+Zoning Code Maps can be accessed electronically through City Planning's Zoning Information and Map Access System (ZIMAS), or on the Zoning Code Maps in the Department's Map Gallery on the Department website.
+Hard copies of Zoning Code Maps can be made available by visiting one of City Planning's Development Services Centers and making a reproduction request with payment of any applicable fees.

 SEC.
-1.5.2.
+1.4.2.
 ZONING MAP